 The card reader interprets the information encoded in the magnetic strip on the back of an ATM card.
 Once a user swipes his card, the reader relays that information to an internal computer, which then connects to the cardholder's bank.
 An ATM may use a dip card reader, which requires the user to insert his card into a slot, or a swipe card reader.

-The screen provides an interface between the ATM's internal computer and the cardholder.
+The screen provides an interface between the parts of an ATM that do the work on the inside, and you the cardholder.
 Each time the cardholder inputs data, the screen's display changes to show further options, directions or information.
 Like household computer screens, they can be CRT (cathode ray tube) or LCD displays and may be black-and-white or color.

 The keypad allows the cardholder to make selections and input information.
 The number keys are to input the card's PIN.
 This PIN is a code that is unique to the card and identifies the user as the legitimate cardholder.
 Other buttons allow the user to select options, clear entries or cancel a request.